No. 17 Penn State escapes No. 18 Iowa 30-24 with late stands

-STATE COLLEGE, Pa.
-(AP) - Nick Scott intercepted a pass to thwart Iowa at the Penn State 2 with 3:18 left and the No. 17 Nittany Lions held on to avoid a third straight home loss with a 30-24 victory Saturday over the No. 18 Hawkeyes.
+The senior quarterback, barely 6-feet tall and 200 pounds but able to carry Penn State's offense, has started 35 straight games and only has two more left at Beaver Stadium.
+He was not about to sit out the second half of this one.

+McSorley returned after giving Penn State a scare, and the 17th-ranked Nittany Lions made two late defensive stands to escape No. 18 Iowa 30-24 on Saturday, avoiding a third straight home loss.

-Penn State (6-2, 3-2 Big Ten) needed one last defensive stand to hold off Iowa (6-2, 3-2), which drove to the Nittany Lions 44 with less than a minute left.
+Nittany Lions safety Nick Scott intercepted a pass at the 2 with 3:18 left in the fourth quarter to thwart one Hawkeyes drive and Penn State (6-2, 3-2 Big Ten) needed one more stop after that.
+Iowa (6-2, 3-2) drove to the Nittany Lions 44 in the final minute.

-McSorley was sandwiched by two Hawkeyes defenders as he tried to scramble and stayed down, grabbing his right leg.
-The Beaver Stadium crowd fell silent as athletic trainers attended to the senior.
-He got up with assistance and had help to take a few steps before walking off on his own with a limp.
-The 6-foot, 202-pound McSorley has started 35 straight games for Penn State since the start of the 2016 season.
+McSorley was sandwiched by two Hawkeyes as he tried to scramble and stayed down, grabbing his right leg.
+The Beaver Stadium crowd fell silent as athletic trainers attended to him.
+McSorley got up with assistance and limped off.

 "Trace has earned the right to tell us if he thinks he can go," Franklin said.
 "I said: 'Look I need to the whole package.
 I can't just have a pro-style quarterback.
 I got to have more than that.'"

-McSorley delivered.
-On Penn State's first possession of the second half, he broke free for a 51-yard touchdown run to give the Nittany Lions their first lead, 24-17, with 12:10 left in the third quarter.
+Wearing a knee brace, McSorley delivered.
+On Penn State's first possession, he broke free for a 51-yard touchdown run to give the Nittany Lions their first lead, 24-17, with 12:10 left in the third quarter.

-Penn State turnovers in the fourth quarter kept Iowa in the game, despite a poor day from Stanley, who was 18 for 49 for 205 yards and two interceptions.

-Geno Stone intercepted McSorley's pass and returned it 24 yards for a touchdown to make it 27-24 with 10 minutes left in the fourth.
+"I wasn't really going to know until I got out there," said McSorley, who finished with 167 yards passing and 63 rushing.

-Trailing 30-24, Iowa and Stanley converted two third-and-longs to get to first-and-goal at the 3 with 3:30 left.
-But Stanley's next throw was a quick pass toward star tight end Noah Fant, who was not looking.
+Trailing 30-24 in the fourth quarter, Iowa drove to first-and-goal at the 3 with 3:30 left.
+But Stanley threw a quick pass toward star tight end Noah Fant, who was not looking.

+Ferentz said the Hawkeyes were discombobulated and should have called a timeout.

 Scott jumped up and made the interception.